TRry/rust/README.md

     $ rustc --target=arm-apple-ios hello.rs

-You can check how it works on (ObjCrust sample project)[https://github.com/vhbit/ObjCrust].
+You can check how it works on [ObjCrust sample project](https://github.com/vhbit/ObjCrust).
 More documentation to come...

 # The Rust Programming Language